whalenld/whalenld/README.md

 Being able to specify context using _Spaces_ and their availablity in _GitHub Free_ is one factor supporting this usage of my time.

 I have also seen AI explain code I have written in clear language.
 If nothing else, using AI to refresh my memory about an old project is valuable.

+Grouping code to keep like sections together adds comments and makes choices about grouping.
+This is easier.
+It reduces decision making in somewhat arbitrary groupings.
+As long as the choices made make sense this is a lot of effort removed from coding.
+Will need to find an effective way to see a list of arbitrary choices made.